Promotion and Tenure

 (a) Evaluation by college committee

-Upon being notified that the Dean has received all the dossiers to be considered for promotion and/or tenure, the CP&T Committee will begin the review process.
+Upon being notified that the Dean has received all the dossiers to be considered for promotion and/or tenure, the CP&T Committee will convened by the Dean or designee to begin the review process.
 During an agreed upon time period, each CP&T Committee member will assess the submitted dossiers according to the College of Human Sciences and University Standards and Procedures for Promotion and Tenure.
-Following review and final deliberation of each dossier, the CP&T Committee chairperson will call for a vote of the committee members with the chairperson's vote to be included.
+Following review and final deliberation of each dossier, each CP&T Committee members will submit their votes to the Dean or designee.
 The vote will be in favor of promotion and/or tenure, against promotion and/or tenure, or abstention.
-Note that members of the CP&T Committee are to vote at this level, not at the department level, hence voting only one time.
+As a reminder, members of the CP&T Committee are to vote only at this level, not at the department level, hence voting only one time.

 Each CP&T Committee member must indicate his/her vote on a ballot/evaluation form on which he/she explains in writing the reasons for his/her vote.
 Faculty votes are unsigned.
 Voting faculty should be made aware that the ballots and written ballot comments will become part of the dossier.